dagbdagb/juniper-ztp/README.md

     * disables ZTP
     * loads and runs a slax script
       * slax script cleans up space
-      * slax script installs our preferred OS version
+      * slax script installs our preferred OS version, which in turn triggers a reboot
 * second boot: device boots into new OS
 * slax script runs again and
-  * finds everything ok
+  * finds everything ok (correct OS version is running)
+  * makes a snapshot
   * re-enables ZTP
   * sets a custom DHCP vendor id on interface me0
   * disables execution of slax script
-* DHCP server catches custom DHCP vendor-id from client and provides our preferred config *only* for deployment
+* DHCP server catches our custom DHCP vendor-id from client and provides our preferred config *only* for *deployment*
 * device applies config, which again disables ZTP (and possibly me0 if so required)
 * operator returns and verifies that device runs required OS version and deployment config
 * operator shuts down device and ships it for deployment